Norman North Mnemosyne

 LD:

-The Value/Criterion debate is what is integral to mostly in my evaluation of LD debates, if given no meaningful clash by debaters it makes it significantly difficult to weigh contention-level clash.
+The Value/Criterion debate is what is integral mostly in my evaluation of LD debates; if given no meaningful clash by debaters it makes it significantly difficult to weigh contention-level clash.
 Making arguments surrounding each Framework and how they interact/should be evaluated/prioritized with regards to contention-level claims will make the end of the debate infinitely easier to decide.
 You don't want me deciding who accesses what on my own.

 I am good with all means of jargon -- cross applications, turns, links, etc. these are encouraged and allow for sprinkling offense across the flows, so feel free to use them as long as they're coherent.